chapmandu/cfwheels-dbmigrate-plugin-tools/README.md

-A bunch of helper controller for use with the CFWheels DBMigrate plugin.
+A helper controller for use with the CFWheels DBMigrate plugin.